1 December 2023

 Further, there is a reduced inheritance rate of 36% if the individual leaves over 10% of their possessions to charity.

 For more guidance on if inheritance tax is due, the government provides up to date advice and information:https://www.gov.uk/guidance/trusts-and-inheritance-tax

 This link also provides you with the forms you need to declare your assets to be taxed: https://www.gov.uk/government/collections/inheritance-tax-forms

 Yes.
 Trusts are not tax-free, however, as they have a different tax treatment to the rest of your estate.

 Therefore, they are a viable option to reduce the inheritance tax bill you and your beneficiaries have to pay, therefore preserving family wealth.

 You will avoid inheritance tax liability if you set up a trust 7 years or more before your death.

-By using a trust, you can ensure that your beneficiaries inherit the shares and assets you want them to, without facing a vast tax bill.
+By using inheritance tax planning trusts, you can ensure that your beneficiaries inherit the shares and assets you want them to, without facing a vast tax bill.

 All adults with capacity can set up a trust, and there are many companies that can help you do this.